 Can I use music from games such as UNDERTALE or DELTARUNE in my YouTube videos?

-You are welcome to use music by Materia Music Publishing, including the UNDERTALE and DELTARUNE soundtracks, for your videos as long as you’re doing so non-commercially.
-(This means your video is not intended to make you money, not selling a product that will make you money, etc.)
+You are welcome to include most melodies administered by Materia Music Publishing (including the original recordings from the UNDERTALE® and DELTARUNE® soundtracks) in your videos as long as you’re doing so non-commercially.
+This means your video is not intended to make you money, it is not sponsored or promoting a product that will make you money, you do not receive ad/subscription/affiliate/marketing/sponsorship revenue for the video, etc. This is determined in Materia’s sole discretion; please reach out should there be concerns about clarity.

-If you use this music non-commercially, your streams may still receive a claim to let us know that the music is being used.
+If you use this music non-commercially, YouTube may still receive a claim to let us know that the music is being used.
 This is not a strike against your channel.
 There is no penalty or punishment for receiving a claim.

 Why do you claim music on YouTube?